 The nation's capital, Washington, D.C., has the second-highest median household income in the United States at $88,311.
 However, incomes are not evenly distributed, and the disparity between the district's white and black populations is staggering, with black residents earning less than half their white neighbors.
 Poverty rates in the district are among the nation's highest, tying for fifth at 14.6%.
 The unemployment rate of 5.8% is the highest in the country.

-New Hampshire's median household income is $74,057, making it the eighth-highest in the United States.
-New Hampshire has the highest economic security of any state and boasts the lowest poverty rate in the country of 6.4%.
-Additionally, New Hampshire has one of the lowest unemployment rates among states of 2.6%.
+New Hampshire's median household income is $88,235, making it the third-highest in the United States.
+New Hampshire has the highest economic security of any state and boasts the lowest poverty rate in the country at 5.3%.
+Additionally, New Hampshire has one of the lowest unemployment rates among states at 2.3%.
+Educational attainment in the state is also high, with 94.1% of residents having a high school diploma and 40.2% having a bachelor's degree or higher.
 New Hampshire's top industries are manufacturing, healthcare, and tourism.

 Massachusetts has the fourth-highest median household income at $86,725.
 Massachusetts is the most educated state in the U.S., with the highest percentage of Bachelor's degree holders and graduate and professional degree holders.
 Dover has the highest median household income in Massachusetts, at over $250,000 annually.
 Despite this wealth, the state maintains relatively high poverty and unemployment rates.

 New Jersey has the nation's fifth-highest median household income at $85,239.
 Educational attainment in the state is high, with 43.1% of residents holding a Bachelor's degree or higher.
 Unemployment in the state sits at 4.1%, and 7.6% of residents live at or below the poverty line.